It looks like she's going to a New Year's Eve party.

 And you know, when you want a nomination to the highest court of the land, you want to learn everything about a nominee.

-Uh the Alito family seems like a very nice family.
+The Alito family seems like a very nice family.

 Senator Kennedy.

-Oh, come on, nobody in our caucus takes Senator Kennedy seriously.
+Nobody in our caucus takes Senator Kennedy.

-Everybody knows it's just the role he's got to play.
+Seriously, everybody knows it's just the role he's got to play.

 No, they don't know it.

-Um Katie Couric says, when uh South Carolina Republican Lindsey Graham apologized for the Democrat attacks on uh Judge Alito, his wife, as you saw, left the hearing room in tears.
+On the Today Show today, Joe Biden, Katie Courick says, when South Carolina Republican Lindsey Graham apologized for the Democrat attacks on Judge Alito, his wife, as you saw, left the hearing room in tears.

 What was your reaction to that, Senator Biden?

-And did it make you wonder, Senator, perhaps the questioning has uh become too aggressive, perhaps too personal?
+And did it make you wonder, Senator, perhaps the questioning has become too aggressive, perhaps too personal?

-Well, Katie, I wasn't in the room at the time, and I've never said uh anywhere near that.
+Well, Katie, I wasn't in the room at the time, and I've never said anywhere near that.

-I know you put my picture up in the screen, never said he was a bigot, never questioned at all.
+Never said he was a bigot, never questioned that at all.

 As a matter of fact, in my opening statement that got a lot of coverage yesterday, I pointed out I didn't think he was.